 Local and state health departments have the legal authority and responsibility to ensure and protect the health and safety of their residents.
-As communities around the country are responding to the any number of infectious disease threats and outbreaks, our members know not only how to stop the spread of the disease but also how to prevent it in the first place.
+As communities around the country respond to any number of outbreaks and threats, our members work to stop the spread of the disease with a premium on how to prevent it in the first place.

 The Coalition's Work

-City health departments play an essential role in stopping the spread of infectious disease, as the United States has seen with outbreaks in the Zika Virus, the Ebola virus, and measles.
-Strengthening cities' ability to respond to diseases that spread more rapidly than ever due to more frequent travel and increased exposure, is especially important now.
-Adequate funding must be allocated to local and state agencies in order to create and maintain systems that effectively prevent and contain outbreaks.
-Routinely cutting public health funding is an annual affair, and relying on emergency preparedness dollars once a crisis strikes is inefficient and leads to undue suffering.
+As we have seen with outbreaks such as Zika, Ebola, and mumps and measles, city health departments play an essential role in stopping the spread of infectious disease.
+Diseases spread more rapidly than ever due to more frequent travel and increased exposure, thus strengthening cities ability to respond is especially important now.
+Adequate funding must be provided to local and state agencies in order to create and maintain systems that can effectively prevent and respond to outbreaks, as well as help communities recover faster.
+Cutting public health funding is an annual affair, and relying on emergency preparedness dollars once a crisis strikes is inefficient and leads to undue suffering.

-For more blog posts, check out our Front Lines Blog section.
+For more blog posts, check out the Front Lines Blog.